mimetic/mimetic-books/readme.txt

 == Changelog ==

+= 0.2.13 =
+* Allow uploads to Amazon S3 instead of hosting the book on the WordPress website.

+= 0.2.12 =
+* Tweak template for Ecosystem B

 = 0.2.11 =
 * Automatic uploads book packages to Amazon S3 storage so you don't have to serve them from your WordPress server, and you don't have to upload packages to S3 yourself.